-GST means Goods and Sales Tax.
+GST means Goods and Services Tax.
 This is one of the major reforms that government of India is implementing in Indian tax system.
 Government is planning to levy this tax on sales, usages of goods & services and manufacturing.
 Implementation of this tax system is quite important to boost the economy of our country.
 Main motive of this tax system is to replace all the indirect taxes of state and central government and give boost to our economy.

-Goods and Sales Tax (GST) is a kind of value added tax or indirect federal sales tax imposed by government in different counties against the services and goods.
+Goods and Services Tax (GST) is a kind of value added tax or indirect federal sales tax imposed by government in different counties against the services and goods.
 Tax rates may differ in different countries and on different products.
 Government is brining this concept to generate appropriate revenue to boost the economy.
 Customers pay GST on their purchase and government receives this amount through business organizations.

 Government of India has brought this concept to manage Indian economy in much effective way.
 In 2014 government proposes 127th amendment bill of constitution to introduce new tax system in our country.
 Government proposes this concept to bring single tax system in across the country to impose value added tax on use of goods and services, sale and manufacturing.
 This tax system is going to effective from 1 July 2017.